Every 6 weeks, we welcome a different dance artist into the studio to give classes.

 Join us on Wednesdays, from 19.00h to 20.30h.
 Drop-in places are available.Book now

-Taught by dancers who have worked closely with Ohad Naharin, Gaga/people classes last for 75 minutes.
+Gaga/people classes last for 1.25hrs and are taught by dancers who have worked closely with Ohad Naharin.
 Teachers guide the participants using a series of evocative instructions that build one on top of the other.
 Rather than copying a particular movement, each participant in the class actively explores these instructions, discovering how he or she can interpret the information and perform the task at hand.
 Gaga/people classes offer a creative framework for participants to connect to their bodies and imaginations, increase their physical awareness, improve their flexibility and stamina, and experience the pleasure of movement in a welcoming, accepting atmosphere.

 Participants should wear comfortable clothes and be prepared to dance barefoot or in socks.
 It is advisable to bring a bottle of water and a towel for use after class.

 Image credit: Gadi Dagon

 Cost: £62 (£46) or Drop in £12 (£8)BOOK NOW